candrija/candrija.github.io/index.md

 # Carson Andrijanoff - Design Portfolio
-## I'm a Mechanical Engineering Student at The University of North Carolina Charlotte and this website is a repository for all of my interesting creative endeavors.
+## I'm a Mechanical Engineering Student at The University of North Carolina at Charlotte and this website is a repository for all of my interesting creative endeavors.

 ### **Solidworks Projects**